emmaghl/QCP_7/README.md

 # Quantum Computer Simulator
 This python library allows functionality to build, print and simulate a quantum computer.
-The simulated quantum computer can be chosen to implement dense and lazy methods.
+The simulated quantum computer can be chosen to implement dense (lazy and sparse?) methods.

 ## Installation and Testing
 ###Using Git